jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

 The **user environment** is the set of packages, environment variables, and various files that are present when the user logs into JupyterHub.
-The user may also see different tools that provide interfaces to perform specialized tasks, such as RStudio, RISE, JupyterLab and others.
+The user may also see different tools that provide interfaces to perform specialized tasks, such as RStudio, RISE, JupyterLab, and others.

 Usually a **docker image** specifies the different things that you want to users to have.
-The following sections will describe how to use existing and create custom images to best serve the user.
+The following sections will describe how to use existing and create custom images to serve the user.

 .. tip::
    A **docker image** is similar to a recipe that Docker can use to build